 Vandalism is a common occurrence for schools.
 Windows can be broken, walls tagged with graffiti, and outdoor assets (such as bleachers or playgrounds) destroyed.
 These added expenses eat into the budget with costly repairs and replacements of equipment.
 It can even increase insurance premiums.

 It is understandable that vandalism (and the next topic, parking lot theft) doesn’t get the same attention in the school security discussions as bullying and violence.
-However, it is still a real threat, and the right school surveillance system can reduce its occurrence.
+However, it is still a real threat, and the right school cloud video security system can reduce its occurrence.

 Parking lot theft